LesiaChaban/gdk-oci-oke-workshop/03-review-code/review-code.md

 **Note:** This way (`property: ${<placeholder>}`) of defining properties enables you to externalize the configuration easily.
 In this example, the value is picked up from an environment variable named `COMPARTMENT_OCID`.

-In the next section, you will configure the application to to use OCI Monitoring.
+In the next section, you will configure the application to use OCI Monitoring.

 You may now **proceed to the next lab**.